 Working across the scales of architecture, installations and objects, Kamilla's creative process is instigated by the power of the surrounding material and natural world to articulate rituals, movement, behavior, gestures and relationships.
 To harness this symbiosis, her design engages natural processes like movement of air, growth, sedimentation, evaporation, vitrification, or the decay and transformations of material waste.
-In the more recent years, her focus has been on research and design with mycelium, the intricate network of thread-like structures found in fungi, that possesses a remarkable ability to transform and adapt.
+In the more recent years, her focus has been on research and design with biomaterials, more specifically mycelium, the intricate network of thread-like structures found in fungi, that possesses a remarkable ability to transform and adapt.
 By harnessing the regenerative potential of mycelium, she aims to create pieces that undergo transformation, reflecting the dynamic and positive change from decay to growth.

 Instead of being the form-giver to an object or the follower of a function, her craft gives up part of the control to co-create with nature.
 The result are pieces with structural integrity while also possessing a living essence, blurring the boundary between living and non-living things.